 Overcoming a series of canceled concerts due to health concerns in 2013, Aretha announced plans late that year for a new album on which she would record some songs made famous by other iconic female singers.
 On May 29th, 2014, Aretha received an honorary doctor of arts degree from Harvard University for her contributions to music.
 In late September, she and her band brought the house down with a performance on The Late Show With David Letterman when they performed a cover of Adele's "Rolling In The Deep" from her new album, "Aretha Franklin Sings The Great Diva Classics".
 Released as a single in October, that song helped Aretha reach another career milestone when it became her 100th title to appear on Billboard's R&B chart.
 She was the first female and only the fourth artist overall to accomplish that feat.
 The album debuted at #3 on the R&B chart and at #13 on the Billboard 200, her highest charting effort since 1985's "Who's Zoomin' Who".

 On March 5th, 2015, the now 72-year-old Aretha appeared on US TV's American Idol and told the group of 16 finalists that they should "Keep physically fit... and stay away from the wrong kind of people... anything that would be career ending."
 She went on to say "Meet the challenge and kick butt!"
 She continued to entertain fans across the country with her stellar talent over the Summer, but was forced to cancel a performance at Caesar's Palace in Las Vegas in August due to exhaustion.
 In late August, 2016, she was forced to cancel another month's worth of shows due to unspecified health issues.
-Her website showed only a small number of personal appearances booked for early 2017.
+In early February, 2017, Aretha told a Detroit TV station that she was planning to retire from showbusiness after making one last album with Stevie Wonder.
+Although she would still do the occasional show, Franklin said, "I'll be pretty much satisfied, but I'm not going to go anywhere and just sit down and do nothing.
+That wouldn't be good either.